The shell provisioner allows you to upload and execute a script within the guest machine.

 $script = <<SCRIPT echo I am provisioning... date > /etc/vagrant_provisioned_at SCRIPT Vagrant.configure("2") do |config| config.vm.provision "shell", inline: $script end

-I understand if you're not familiar with Ruby, the above may seem very advanced or foreign.
+I understand that if you're not familiar with Ruby, the above may seem very advanced or foreign.
 But don't fear, what it is doing is quite simple: the script is assigned to a global variable

 $script.
 This global variable contains a string which is then passed in as the inline script to the Vagrant configuration.